 Pros and cons of VSG

-So far, we have covered what is VSG surgery, and the steps entailed in operation.
-We will now present the positives and negatives of vertical sleeve gastrectomy compared to most frequently performed surgical options.
+So far, we have covered what VSG surgery is and the steps entailed in the operation.
+We will now present the positives and negatives of vertical sleeve gastrectomy compared to the most frequently performed surgical options.
 VSG is an excellent choice for many patients; however, it has limitations that you need to be aware of.
 An experienced and well-trained bariatric surgeon can clearly describe the advantages and disadvantages of VSG sleeve surgery.

 What is VSG – Pros